 If anything I've said has resonated with you, I'd wager that coaching would benefit you tremendously.
 If you consistently feel stuck, stalled out, exhausted, on autopilot, anxious, defeated or directionless, and something has been nagging you to make a change (even if you don't know what or how), hiring a coach is a great first step.
 Ultimately, the only way you can know if it's right for you is to give it a try.
 Reach out and let's see if it's a fit.

 How do I find out if I want to work with you?

 Choosing a coach is an extremely personal decision.
 Let's get on the phone and discuss your particular needs and whether or not I can fulfill them.
 Once I know a bit more about your specific situation, I can give you a better idea of how I would work with you, and from there, you can reflect on our discussion and decide for yourself.
-Contact me to schedule a free consultation call.
+Contact me to schedule a FREE strategy session.
 If we determine that I'm not the right coach for you, I will happily assist you in finding someone better suited for the job.

 Can I afford it?

 You can find my prices here.
 Although life coaches don't accept insurance, I am eager to help as many people as possible and discuss alternative payment structures, like an extended payment plan or a commitment to more sessions at a lower price per session.
 Let's discuss how we can make it affordable for you.

 Deciding to hire a coach is an investment in yourself.
 Making that commitment should feel good - not like you're being bankrupted.
 If you're reading this, you probably know you're craving a change, but may be unsure if the outcome of coaching justifies spending the money.
 Speaking from my own experience and on behalf of my clients, I can assure you that there is nothing more worthwhile than taking care of yourself.

 Still have questions and want to talk?
 Let's get in touch!
 You have nothing to lose and I can't wait to hear from you!